phipalibunao/CS3_2ndQtr_K18_K21/README.md

 **Goal:** Collect evidence about the bridge collapse and decide what story to publish.
 **Story Summary:**
 The journalist investigates the bridge collapse and discovers a photo of a figure on the bridge the night before.
-Although there are other leads, fear from their editor pushes them to choose the most sensational one—the photo.
+Although there are other leads, fear from their editor pushes them to choose the most sensational one, the photo.
 That story becomes the headline, accusing someone of sabotage.
 If the player finds every clue, they learn the figure was actually an engineer trying to fix the damage in secret.
-He was ordered not to, and when caught, he didn’t have time to finish the repairs.
+He was ordered not to, and when caught, he did not have time to finish the repairs.
 The bridge still collapses.

 ---